trivikverma/spatial-data-science/README.md

 Opening the index.html file should launch the book.

-If that does not result in the book being launched, open the command prompt in the TemplateforDataScience folder and enter 'jupyter-book build EPA122A'
+If that does not result in the book being launched, open the command prompt in the root folder and enter 'jupyter-book build spatial-data-science'

 Then,
 Head to the _build/html/ folder.